stfc/PSyclone/doc/developer_guide/developers.rst

 Limitations
 -----------

-Currently PSyclone can only generate the OpenCL version of the PSy layer.
-Execution of the resulting code requires that the kernels themselves be converted from Fortran to OpenCL (a dialect of C) and at present this must be done manually.
-Since all data accessed by an OpenCL kernel must be passed as an argument, this conversion must also convert any accesses to module data into routine arguments.
-Work is in progress to support kernel transformation and this will be made available in a future PSyclone release.

 In OpenCL, all tasks to be performed (whether copying data or kernel execution) are associated with a command queue.
 Tasks submitted to